-From the results in Figure 1 one can see that SA actually performs slightly better than RA when extremely modest amounts of observations are used for adaptation (i.e. 3 random digit utterances) using a PCA-TI based subspace.
+From the results in Figure 1 one can see that SA actually performs slightly better than RA when extremely modest amounts of observations are used for adaptation (i.e. 3 random digit utterances) using a PCA based subspace.
 This result is significant as SA seems to be able to constrain client models more effectively than RA, indicating that SA may have benefits over RA for speaker verification when adaptation data is at a premium.
 A cautionary note must be made to emphasize that SA performance, in its current form, is not significantly better than RA but the result is of importance concerning the further investigation and development of SA.
 From previous testing we have found a subspace size of K = 20, for PCA based SA, received best results when small amounts of data was used for adaptation.
-If one starts increasing the subspace size the average performance across all amounts of data improves;
+If one starts increasing the subspace size (e.g. K = 30) the overall performance across all amounts of data improves; but at the cost of performance when the amount of adaptation data is small.